villivald/frontendmasters/Design_Process/Notes.md

 - Famous person exercise - identify the person who would use the product or who represents the company (helps to understand the values of the company)
 - Reseption room exercise - imagine the reception room of the company incl. furniture, interier, colors, etc.
 - Brand deck exercise - participants can organize the cards into groups and then discuss the results
-- Create stile tiles with stakeholders, some tools that can help:
+- Create style tiles with stakeholders, some tools that can help:
   - colors - https://picular.co/
   - google fonts
   - google images